Sage 300: History

-The original product, EasyBusiness Systems, was developed for the CP/M operating system in 1976 by Don Thompson, Ted Comfoltey, Keith Wales, and Norm Francis of Basic Software Group and distributed by Information Unlimited Software.
+The original product, EasyBusiness Systems, was developed for the CP/M operating system in 1976 by Don Thomson, Ted Comfoltey, Keith Wales, and Norm Francis of Basic Software Group and distributed by Information Unlimited Software.
 This was ported to MS-DOS and the IBM-PC in 1983.

 Computer Associates acquired Information Unlimited Software in 1983 and ran it as an independent business unit.
 Easy Business Systems added payroll processing in 1984 and supported multiuser networking at this time.
 In 1987, it implemented a multi-window interface to allow moving between different modules.
 Easy Business Systems was renamed Accpac Plus in 1987 with the release of version 5.
 Accpac became popular in Canada with support of Canadian public accounting firms that would sell and support the software.
 The name Accpac is an acronym for 'A Complete and Comprehensive Program for Accounting Control'.

 The first Windows version, CA-Accpac/2000, popularly known as ACCPAC for Windows, was developed in the early 1990s and released in October 1994.
 The Windows version marked the move to client/server and was developed with all new code in COBOL with Computer Associates development tools (these components were redeveloped in 2001 in Accpac Advantage Series with a core business layer developed in C and a user interface layer developed in Visual Basic).

 In October 1996 ACCPAC for Windows 2.0 was released.
 In August 2001, the company presented ACCPAC Advantage Series 5.0, its first web-based version.
 The web interface was rebuilt in Sage 300 2016 for cross browser support, running on IIS with ASP.Net, a web API was added in the 2017.